publicdocs/uscode/assets/md/titles/usc29/us/usc/t29/ch18/schI/stB/pt4/m__us_usc_t29_s1107.md

     (e) __Marketable obligations__

-    For purposes of subsection (d)(5) of this section, the term “marketable obligation” means a bond, debenture, note, or certificate, or other evidence of indebtedness (hereinafter in this subsection referred to as “obligation”) if—
+    For purposes of subsection (d)(5), the term “marketable obligation” means a bond, debenture, note, or certificate, or other evidence of indebtedness (hereinafter in this subsection referred to as “obligation”) if—

         (1)